multigcs/LinuxCNC-RIO/configs/TangNano9K/INSTALL.md

 there are also a sample configuration in Output/TangNano9K/LinuxCNC/ConfigSamples/rio/

-you can copy this folder to your LinuxCNC machine and start it (or leave it there if you already on this maschine):
+you can copy this folder to your LinuxCNC machine and start it (or leave it there if you already on this machine):

 ```
 linuxcnc Output/TangNano9K/LinuxCNC/ConfigSamples/rio/rio.ini